Tevzadzemariami20/QA_Manual_Portfolio/Bug Reports/BUG_Invitation_Time_Not_Updating.md

-# Bug Report: Time on Invitation Card Is Not Updating
+# Time on Invitation Card Is Not Updating

 ## Summary
 The time displayed on the invitation card does not update after the user enters or modifies the event time.